ankendenke/cyber-security/Windows Notes/Windows Network Enumeration.md

-[[Windows Privilege Escalation]] consist of enumerating the network where we are sitting on Here are few commands to do so
+[[Windows]] consist of enumerating the network where we are sitting on Here are few commands to do so
 Your ip, dns server, subnet, default gateway
 ```